PatrykAntonik/PatrykAntonik/README.md

 # Hi there, I'm Patryk Antonik 👋

-### DevOps Engineer | Backend Developer
+### DevOps Engineer | Python Developer

 </div>

 <br/>

-I’m a DevOps and Backend Engineer with over 3 years of commercial experience, certified in Google Cloud.
-My responsibilities include managing Kubernetes environments, cloud infrastructure, and CI/CD pipelines.
-I use Python and Django to develop backend services and RESTful APIs, focusing on clean code and reliability through testing.
+I’m a DevOps and Python Engineer with over 3 years of commercial experience.
+As a Google Cloud certified professional, I manage Kubernetes environments, cloud infrastructure, and CI/CD pipelines.
+Using Python and Django, I develop backend services and RESTful APIs, focusing on clean code and reliability through testing.

 <br/>